 in praise of weeds

 One of my favourite cookbooks is Janni Kyritsis Wild Weed Pie, written in collaboration with Janni’s friend Roberta Muir.
-This a rare book generous with knowledge sharing and recipes perfectly written that work.
+This is a rare book generous with knowledge sharing and recipes perfectly written that work.
 Janni’s recipe for a ‘wild weed pie’ remains a favourite.
 Wild Weed Pie is currently out of print but there are still many copies available on line, however, it is best to search widely because the price varies enormously, the most expensive being Amazon.

 When living in the tiny Greek village of Kardamilli in the Peleponnese, in 1997, wild weeds were in abundance.
 Wild onions, nettles, sage, rocket, thyme, all sorts of wild spinach, succulents and much more including prickly pears.
 They were commonly interwoven into the local cuisine.